tokkonopapa/WordPress-IP-Geo-Block/README.md

 improve this feature.
 See more details on
     [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

+4. Support membership `Anyone can register` and [BuddyPress][BuddyPress] to reduce registration and BuddyPress spam.

-4. HTTP Response code can be selected as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
+5. HTTP Response code can be selected as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.

-5. Referer suppressor for external link.
+6. Referer suppressor for external link.
 When you click an external hyperlink on admin screen, http referer will be eliminated to hide a footprint of your site.

-6. Validation logs will be recorded into MySQL data table to audit posting pattern under the specified condition.
+7. Validation logs will be recorded into MySQL data table to audit posting pattern under the specified condition.

-7. Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
+8. Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-8. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.
+9. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

-9. [MaxMind][MaxMind]
+10. [MaxMind][MaxMind]
 GeoLite free database for IPv4 and IPv6 will be downloaded and updated (once a month) automatically.
 And if you have correctly installed one of the IP2Location plugins (